 Marketing is the set of actions, or tactics, which a company uses to promote its brand or its product image in the market.
 The 4Ps which are Price, Product, Place, and promotion make a typical product mix for the business to achieve a standing on the market.
 Nowadays, the marketing mix includes several other Ps like Packaging, Positioning, People, and even Politics being vital among other elements.

 Now we will head to discuss the four Ps.

 This refers to the value which is put for a product.
-It depends on the costs of production, the segment that is targeted, the ability of the market to pay, the supply-demand, and a host of other direct as well as indirect factors.
+It depends on the costs of production, the segment that is targeted, the ability of the market to pay, the supply-demand, and a host of other directions as well as indirect factors.
 Pricing can also be used as a demarcation, to differentiate the products and enhance the image of a product.
 A businessman uses varied pricing strategies to sell their business overall.

-This refers to the item that is actually being sold.
+This refers to the item that is being sold.
 This product must deliver a level of performance that is expected by the target customers, else even the best work on the other elements of the marketing mix will go in vain.

 This refers to the point of sale.
-In an industry, catching the eye and mind of the consumer and anyway persuading them to buy is the main aim of a good distribution or 'place' strategy.
+In an industry, catching the eye and mind of the consumer and persuading them to buy is the main aim of a good distribution or 'place' strategy.
 Retailers for this pay a premium for the right location.
 The mantra that every successful business chant is 'location, location, location'.

 Promotion means all the activities which are undertaken to make the product or service known to the user and known to the trade.
 This includes advertising, word of mouth, press reports, incentives, commissions, and awards to the trade.
 This even includes consumer schemes, direct marketing, contests, and prizes.